 Geek obsession: P-Funk

 Why it’s daunting: One man.
 Two bands, not counting various spin-offs and related acts.
 A golden age that saw the release of more than 20 albums, some of them instantly inviting, others forbiddingly edgy.
 It’s hard to know where to start digging into George Clinton’s P-Funk empire.
+In the ’70s, Clinton ruled the funk universe as the mastermind of Parliament and Funkadelic.
+Though their ever-shifting memberships overlapped, the two bands had distinctive sounds, at least in the early days.

 The split was born of necessity.
 After losing the rights to the band name The Parliaments, an outfit he’d headed since the days of doo-wop, Clinton used the same singers and players to record as Funkadelic beginning in 1970.
 The name suited the sound: Expanding psychedelic rock and soul pioneered by Sly Stone, Jimi Hendrix, and The Temptations under the guidance of producer Norman Whitfield, Funkadelic explored the darkly funky corners of Nixon’s America.
 When Clinton revived the Parliament name in earnest for 1974’s Up For The Down Stroke, he used the same elements to create a utopian contrast to Funkadelic’s apocalyptic leanings.